Budget cap breach 'speculation' say Red Bull

 Even a minor breach could give a team a significant advantage.

-This is in the region of a leading team's annual spend on in-season development, so even a minor breach could amount to the equivalent of effectively an entire season's development.
+This is in the upper reaches of a leading team's annual spend on in-season development, so even a minor breach could amount to the equivalent of effectively an entire season's development.

 Another way of viewing the figure is that an extra $10m would allow a team to employ a further 100 people, based on a typical top team's average salary figure.